CollinsWanjau/alx-system_engineering-devops/command_line_for_the_win/README.md

     It allows multiple paths to reference the same file or directory To create a symbolic link name "link-to-file" that points to the file "original-file"

-'''
-ln -s original-file link-to-file
+>`ln -s original-file link-to-file`

-ln tmp/files/take-the-command-challenge take-the-command-challenge
+>`ln tmp/files/take-the-command-challenge take-the-command-challenge`
-'''

-2. Delete all of the files in this challenge directory including all subdirectories and their contents.
+#### level 12: Delete all of the files in this challenge directory including all
+    subdirectories and their contents.
     Hint: There are files and directories that start with a dot ".", "rm -rf *" won't work here!